MegEngine/Documentation/source/development/contribute-to-docs/restructuredtext.rst

 .. code-block::

    .. csv-table:: Frozen Delights!
       :header: "Treat", "Quantity", "Description"
       :widths: 15, 10, 30

       "Albatross", 2.99, "On a stick!"
-   "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be crunchy, now would it?"
+      "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't becrunchy, now would it?"
       "Gannet Ripple", 1.99, "On a stick!"

 .. csv-table:: Frozen Delights!
    :header: "Treat", "Quantity", "Description"
    :widths: 15, 10, 30

    "Albatross", 2.99, "On a stick!"
-   "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't be crunchy, now would it?"
+   "Crunchy Frog", 1.49, "If we took the bones out, it wouldn't becrunchy, now would it?"
    "Gannet Ripple", 1.99, "On a stick!"

 List 表